katelovescode/mailtojekyll/README.md

 ## What it does

-`mailtojekyll` connects to a dedicated email account using POP3, downloads all the emails, processes them into markdown, saves the attachments, and replaces image references with markdown-safe image links.
+Converts emailed blog posts into markdown and saves them inside a jekyll structure

 ## How it works

+`mailtojekyll` connects to a dedicated email account using POP3; downloads all the emails; validates for content, secret word, and subject line; processes the emails into markdown; saves the attachments; and replaces image references with markdown-safe image links.

 ## How to use it